Jennifer J. Baker

 Wyn Kelley, Senior Lecturer in Literature at the Massachusetts Institute of Technology, is author of Melville’s City: Literary and Urban Form in Nineteenth-Century New York (1996) and Herman Melville: An Introduction (2008); and co-author, with Henry Jenkins et.al., of Reading in a Participatory Culture: Re-Mixing Moby-Dick in the English Classroom (2013).

 Timothy Marr taught high school social studies and English in California, Connecticut, Australia, and Pakistan—where he became interested in the history of how Americans viewed the difference of Islam while teaching Moby-Dick during the Russian phase of the war in Afghanistan.
 His book The Cultural Roots of American Islamicism (2006) was born as a Melville project during a 1989 NEH Summer Seminar for Teachers on Moby-Dick in Santa Barbara.
-He is a co-editor (with two other Institute Faculty) of Ungraspable Phantom: Essays on Moby-Dick (2006) and has published on Melville in The Historical Guide to Herman Melville, Melville and Women, Melville “Among the Nations,” The New Cambridge Companion to Herman Melville, the third Norton Critical edition of Moby-Dick, and in the journal Leviathan.
+He is a co-editor (with another Institute Faculty member) of Ungraspable Phantom: Essays on Moby-Dick (2006) and has published on Melville in The Historical Guide to Herman Melville, Melville and Women, Melville “Among the Nations,” The New Cambridge Companion to Herman Melville, the third Norton Critical edition of Moby-Dick, and in the journal Leviathan.
 He co-organized the Seventh International Melville conference in East Jerusalem in 2009.
 Besides serving as an executive member of the Melville Society Cultural Project he is also a co-editor of the History Research Group for the Melville Electronic Library.
-He is the Bowman and Gordon Gray Distinguished Term Associate Professor of American Studies at the University of North Carolina at Chapel Hill, where he has taught since 2000, and will be serving as Director of the Institute.
+He is an Associate Professor of American Studies at the University of North Carolina at Chapel Hill, where he has taught since 2000, and will be serving as co-director of the Institute.

 Christopher Sten’s interest in Melville goes back five decades to an American literature course in college, followed by a dissertation on Melville’s modernism in graduate school.
 The editor of Savage Eye: Melville and the Visual Arts (1992) and author of many articles and two book- length studies of Melville’s fiction, including The Weaver God, He Weaves: Melville and the Poetics of the Novel (1996) and Sounding the Whale: Moby-Dick as Epic Novel (1996), he has recently completed a book manuscript, The Body in Pain, on issues of embodiment in Melville’s Piazza Tales, and an edited collection of essays (with Tyler Hoffman), titled ‘This Mighty Convulsion’: Melville and Whitman Write the Civil War.
 Like his colleagues in the Melville Society Cultural Project, he has broad interests in Melville’s transnationalism, multiculturalism, and treatment of gender issues, age, and class in Moby-Dick and has done work as well on more specialized topics such as Melville’s use of the occult sciences in relation to Ahab and Ishmael and the question of animal intelligence in relation to the Whale.
 In teaching Moby-Dick to hundreds of students over the years at George Washington University, he has developed a method of close reading, daily writing, and regular feedback to help students gain confidence in their critical powers and demonstrate their growing command of this formidable book.